json-schema-language/spec/draft-json-schema-language-xx.md

 This section describes when a JSON document is a correct JSL schema.

-JSL schemas may recurisvely contain other schemas.
+JSL schemas may recursively contain other schemas.
 In this document, a "root schema" is one which is not contained within another schema, i.e. it is "top level".